Xabi Alonso: Early years

 Alonso was born in the small town of Tolosa, Gipuzkoa, Basque Country, into a family known for its footballing prowess.
 His father, Periko Alonso, won La Liga twice in successive seasons with Real Sociedad and a third time after he joined Barcelona.
 He also featured in the national team, winning 21 caps over the course of his career.

-Xabi Alonso lived in the city of Barcelona for the first six years of his life and moved to San Sebastián (Donostia) thereafter.
-It was here that his passion for football began as he whiled away his childhood playing at Playa de la Concha (Shell Beach).
+Alonso lived in the city of Barcelona for the first six years of his life and moved to San Sebastián (Donostia) thereafter.
+It was here that his passion for football began as he whiled away his childhood played at Playa de la Concha (Shell Beach).
 On the Basque sands, Alonso befriended a fellow resident of Calle Matia, Mikel Arteta, and the two would battle each other in exhibitions of technical ability.
-He was immersed in football and his father would often bring him and his older brother, Mikel, to CE Sabadell's training ground to practice together.
+He was immersed in football and his father would often bring him and his older brother, Mikel, to Sabadell's training ground to practise together.
 Alonso was influenced by his father's playing, taking more pleasure in passing the ball well than shooting at goal.
 At an early age, he decided to play as a defensive midfielder, a role which helped him learn how to distribute the ball well.
 This talent would later prove to be an integral part of his club and international career.

-At age 15, Alonso went to the Irish town of Kells, County Meath, on a school exchange programme to learn English.

 Alonso and Arteta were ambitious and dreamed of playing alongside each other for Real Sociedad when they were older.
 Though they attended different schools, the two young players joined forces at the local youth side Antiguoko, playing games at the weekend.
 Their performances attracted the attention of scouts from top Spanish sides and the young Donostiarras separated ways, ending nine years of friendly rivalry, as Alonso went to Real Sociedad and Arteta moved to Catalan giants Barcelona.
 Alonso's move to Real Sociedad, however, was not a companionless one, as his older brother Mikel, who had also become an adept player, joined the club together with him.